 As of September 30, 2009, investments with an aggregate value of \$647,380,257 were held with dealers as collateral for various reverse repurchase arrangements.
 As of September 30, 2009, affiliates of Deutsche Bank AG, Bank of America, and Morgan Stanley held 31%, 28%, and 26% of such collateral, respectively.
 In addition, unencumbered investments in the amount of \$132,226,792 were held in custody at the Bank of New York Mellon Corporation.
 As of September 30, 2009, the following dealers held greater than 15% of the Company's Deposits with dealers held as collateral: affiliates of Citibank, 51%; and affiliates of JP Morgan, 23%.
 As of September 30, 2009 the following dealers held greater than 15% of the Company's Due to brokers - margin accounts: affiliates of Morgan Stanley, 55%; and affiliates of Credit Suisse Group, 43%.
-As of September 30, 2009, the following dealers held greater than 15% of the Company's Payable for securities purchased: affiliates of Goldman Sachs, 21%.
+As of September 30, 2009, the following dealers held greater than 15% of the Company's Receivable for securities sold: affiliates of Bank of America, 34%; affiliates of Credit Suisse First Boston 28%; and affiliates of Goldman Sachs, 21%.
 As of September 30, 2009, the following dealers held greater than 15% of the Company's Payable for securities purchased: affiliates of Credit Suisse First Boston, 36%; affiliates of Goldman Sachs, 35%; and affiliates of Morgan Stanley, 17%.